 - The scientific staff, director and co-director of CACDS are barred from participation in the program.

 Letter of intent

 In order for the panel of external evaluators to be constituted in a timely manner with members qualified to evaluate the submitted proposals, proposers are asked to submit a letter of intent which includes a provisional title and abstract of the full proposal.
 Both the title and abstract can be refined later, but they must be clear as to the specific topic of the planned proposal.
 The letter of intent must be submitted one month prior to the deadline for the full proposal.
-Letters of intent must be submitted electronically by the February 12, 2018 deadline.
+Letters of intent must be submitted electronically by the date of the deadline.

 The proposal must conform to the following guidelines:

-- Proposals must be submitted electronically by the March 12, 2018 deadline.
+- Proposals must be submitted electronically by the date of the deadline.

 - The proposal is to be prepared with a font not smaller than 11 points, with each page fitting on a standard 8 1/2”×11” area with 1” margin all around;

 - The first page must indicate the title, name of the proposer (and, if appropriate, of other participating faculty) and a concise abstract;